-\textbf{Text Datasets}: These datasets are created by presenting words, sentences, passages or chapters as stimuli.
-Some of the text datasets include Harry Potter Story~\cite{wehbe2014simultaneously}, ZUCO EEG~\cite{hollenstein2018zuco} and datasets proposed in~\cite{handjaras2016concepts,anderson2017visually,anderson2019integrated,wehbe2014simultaneously}.
-In~\cite{handjaras2016concepts}, participants were asked to verbally enumerate in one minute the properties (features) that describe the entities the words refer to.
-There were four groups of participants: 5 sighted individuals were presented with a pictorial form of the nouns, 5 sighted individuals with a verbal-visual (i.e., written Italian words) form, 5 sighted individuals with a verbal auditory (i.e., spoken Italian words) form, and 5 congenitally blind with a verbal auditory form.
-Data proposed by~\cite{anderson2017visually} contains 70 Italian words taken from seven taxonomic categories (abstract, attribute, communication, event/action, person/social role, location, object/tool) in the law and music domain.
-The word list contains concrete as well as abstract words.
-ZUCO dataset~\cite{hollenstein2018zuco} contains sentences for which fMRIs were obtained for 3 tasks: normal reading of movie reviews, normal reading of Wikipedia sentences and task-specific reading of Wikipedia sentences.
-For this dataset curation, sentences were presented to the subjects in a naturalistic reading scenario.
-A complete sentence is presented on the screen.
-Subjects read each sentence at their own speed, i.e., the reader determines for how long each word is fixated and which word to fixate next.
+\textbf{Text datasets: Reading.} These datasets are created by presenting words, sentences, passages, or chapters as stimuli.
+Examples include the Harry Potter Story dataset \citep{wehbe2014simultaneously}, ZuCo EEG dataset \citep{hollenstein2018zuco}, and datasets proposed in \citep{handjaras2016concepts,anderson2017visually,anderson2019integrated,wehbe2014simultaneously}.
+In \citep{handjaras2016concepts}, participants were asked to verbally enumerate, within one minute, the properties (features) describing the entities the words refer to.
+The study involved four groups of participants: 5 sighted individuals presented with pictorial forms of nouns, 5 sighted individuals with written Italian words, 5 sighted individuals with spoken Italian words, and 5 congenitally blind individuals with spoken Italian words.
+The dataset proposed by \cite{anderson2017visually} contains 70 Italian words from seven taxonomic categories (abstract, attribute, communication, event/action, person/social role, location, object/tool) in the law and music domains, including both concrete and abstract words.
+The Pereira dataset includes pictures, sentences, and word clouds, for which fMRI recordings were obtained during three viewing conditions~\citep{pereira2018toward}.
+The ZuCo dataset \citep{hollenstein2018zuco} contains sentences for which EEG recordings were obtained during three tasks: normal reading of movie reviews, normal reading of Wikipedia sentences, and task-specific reading of Wikipedia sentences.
+For this dataset, sentences were presented to subjects in a naturalistic reading scenario, with each complete sentence displayed on the screen.
+Subjects read each sentence at their own pace, determining how long to fixate on each word and which word to fixate on next.